What is inclusion and why is it important?

 When children and teenagers have these opportunities, they can grow and thrive.

-Discrimination: when children and teenagers aren’t included
+Discrimination: when children aren’t included

 In Australia, it’s against the law to exclude or prevent a person with disability from doing something that a person without disability could do.

 There are some exceptions to this, including when making adjustments to accommodate disability causes ‘unjustifiable hardships’.
-For example, a small business like a shop or family day care operator might not be able to afford to replace a set of stairs with a ramp to accommodate a wheelchair.
+For example, a small business like a shop or family day care operator might not be able to afford to replace a set of stairs with a lift to accommodate a wheelchair.

 You might need to be an advocate for your child if you think your child is being discriminated against, isn’t having their needs met, is being denied their rights, or is at risk of harm.
 You can also make a complaint under anti-discrimination laws.